mpdoane2/FAMEous-metagenomic-workflow/README.md

 For the current implementation of the FAME metagenomic workflow go to: https://github.com/linsalrob/atavide_lite/blob/main/slurm/README.md

+Outputs files from the above implementation:
+  1) fastq/: Demultiplexed raw fastq files from the sequencing facility
+  2) fastq_fastp/: These are the tag cleaned files
+  3) fasta/ fasta: Files converted from Fastq_fastp/ fastq files for mmseqs
+  4) mmseq/: Results of mmseqs using the UniRef50 database.
+These are the raw outputs from mmseqs for each individual      sample.
+These files include both the taxonomimc and gene function annotations.
+If you wish to link the taxonomic      and gene function annotations (ie read # X corresondes with taxa A and gene function R), the linking information      is in <sample_name>_tophit_report_subsystems.gz.
+  5) Taxonomy/: parsed results from mmseqs output converting the Kraken2 output into a table format of taxonomic hierarchical categorisation by samples.
+Number indicate counts of reads assigned to each taxa.
+  6) subsystems/: parsed results from mmseqs converting the subsystem assignments into a table format with subsystem hierarchies by samples.
+Numbers indicate counds of reads assigned to each subsystem
+       - Samples are either normalized by 'total number of reads in sample' or by the 'total number of reads assigned to a function' -- each are multipled by 1,000,0000
+       - It is unclear which way is correct -- try to analyse and see if the results change.
+8) megahit/: These are the constructed contigs from the samples
+9) vamb/: The results of binning the contigs can be found in this directory.

 # FAMEous-metagenomic-workflow
 This is a step-by-step workflow used to analyze metagenomes.
 For paired end reads only